graehl/pytorch-transformers/explain/README.md

-### Sentiment (or other fine-tuned LM text classifier) important words explanation/visualizaion
+### Sentiment important words explanation/visualizaion

+(note: this code is not sentiment specific - it works without change for any segment classification models trained using pytorch-transformers LM fine tuning)

 ### Installation/Usage